onedr0p/home-ops/docs/src/notes/nas.md

 # NAS

-My NAS configuation as documentation currently using Ubuntu 22.04
+My NAS configuration as documentation currently using Ubuntu 22.04

 ## Packages